-Breast cancer can encompasses a variety of modalities such as surgery, chemotherapy, radiotherapy, endocrine therapy, targeted therapy or immunotherapy.
-Hence treating breast cancer is a multidisciplinary effort requiring various doctors from different specialties.
+Breast cancer treatment encompasses a variety of modalities such as surgery, chemotherapy, radiotherapy, endocrine therapy, targeted therapy or immunotherapy.

 Chemotherapy are drugs used to kill malignant cancer cells.
 These medications target tumour cell vulnerabilities compared to normal cells.
 The Achilles heel of cancer cells are that they need various mechanisms to grow faster, repair themselves, utilise certain nutritional pathways, increase their blood flow, reduce cell death signals and evade immunity.
 Chemotherapy and other kinds of anti-cancer therapy hinges on these and other mechanisms to attack and kill the cancer cell.

 Not all breast cancer patients require chemotherapy.
 Chemotherapy if needed can be given at various stages of the treatment:

 (A) Adjuvant setting (after surgery when there is no evidence of disease spread to other sites): This is to reduce the risk of recurrence and improve the overall survival by treating any cancer cells that may still be present but just cannot be picked up by blood or radiological test